 IN CHARGERS HISTORY

 The Chargers played their first game at the stadium on August 20, 1967.
 San Diego Stadium had a capacity of around 50,000 multicolored seats when it opened.
 The three tier grandstand was in the shape of a horseshoe, with the south end open.
-The team was the only tenant of the stadium until 1969, when MLB granted San Diego a team, the Padres.
+The team was the only tenant of the stadium until 1969, when MLB granted San Diego a franchise, the Padres.
 After the death of Jack Murphy in 1981, San Diego Stadium was renamed in honor of him.
 The stadium remained basically the same until 1983.
 Over 9,000 bleachers were added to the lower deck on the open end of the stadium raising the capacity of Jack Murphy Stadium to 59,022.
 Sixteen years later the most substantial addition was completed at Jack Murphy Stadium.
 In 1997, the stadium was fully enclosed, with the exception of where the scoreboard is located.
 Nearly 11,000 seats were added in readiness for the Super Bowl in 1998, bringing the capacity to over 71,000.
 Also in 1997, the facility was renamed Qualcomm Stadium after Qualcomm Corporation paid $18 million for the naming rights.
 All of the multicolored seats were replaced with new blue seats.
 Qualcomm Stadium has several amenities including over 100 luxury suites, over 7,000 club seats, and the Charges Gold Club which is available to Chargers season ticket holders allowing service at their seats and access to air conditioned lounges.
 In 2004 the Chargers no longer had to share the stadium with the Padres as they moved into Petco Park in downtown San Diego.